rhubarbwu/csc209/lectures/lec12/04_sync.md

 \normalsize

-A _mutual exclusion (mutex)_ can ensure that only thread accesses a variable at a time.
+A _mutual exclusion (mutex)_ ensures only one thread can access a variable at a time.

 - A mutex is always in one of two states: locked or unlocked.
 - When unlocked, any thread can lock (often phrase "acquire lock on") the mutex.